stephenslab/ipynb-website/README.md

 This repository is an adaptable framework for publishing websites from [Jupyter interactive notebooks](https://jupyter.org).

-*Please clone and adapt this repository for your own project.*
+*Please copy and adapt this repository for your own project.*

 View the demo project website [here](https://stephenslab.github.io/ipynb-website).